Cherohala Skyway: From Tellico Plains, TN to Robbinsville, NC

 248491625_359531475949632_4150611270492450154_n

-Last but not all or even least of the unexpected, I was baffled by this mural of Ronnie Milsap in the middle of downtown.
+Last but not least of the unexpected, I was baffled by this mural of Ronnie Milsap in the middle of downtown.

-Not really knowing who he was beyond a singer, I found an article in my own town’s newspaper, of all places, explaining that Milsap was a Robbinsville native who came over to our side of the mountain way back when.
-Weird and fascinating connection.
+Not really knowing who he was beyond a singer, I found an article in my own town’s newspaper, of all places.
+The author explained that Milsap was a Robbinsville native who came over to our side of the mountain way back when.

 248750256_359531512616295_1837770424558089531_n